Dravidian parties: Split in DMK and birth of AIADMK

-M.G.R. and the split from DMK
+M. G. R. and the split from DMK

-M. G. Ramachandran, popularly known as M.G.R., was an actor in Tamil cinema and a well-known propagator of Dravidian ideologies in his movies since 1953.
+M. G. Ramachandran, popularly known as M. G. R., was an actor in Tamil cinema and a well-known propagator of Dravidian ideologies in his movies since 1953.
 In the 1970s, as the then treasurer of DMK, he played a vital role in popularizing the party, bringing many of his fans as supporters.

-A political feud between M.G.R. and the party's president M. Karunanidhi has been ongoing since the death of Annadurai in 1969.
-MGR helped Karunanidhi to become Chief minister.It arose from Karunanidhi calling himself the "Mujib of Tamil Nadu".
-Soon after the electoral victory of the DMK in 1971, some senior members expressed concern that M.G.R.'s popularity was growing strong within the party cadres.
+A political feud between M. G. R. and the party's president M. Karunanidhi has been ongoing since the death of Annadurai in 1969.
+M. G. R. helped Karunanidhi to become Chief minister.
+It arose from Karunanidhi calling himself the "Mujib of Tamil Nadu".
+Soon after the electoral victory of the DMK in 1971, some senior members expressed concern that M. G. R.'s popularity was growing strong within the party cadres.

-Karunanidhi made several attempts to weaken M.G.R.'s position within the party.
-M.G.R. retaliated with corruption charges and a call for a boycott of the party's General Council.
-DMK's General Council suspended M.G.R. from the party stating that he had involved himself in "anti-party activities".
-Although M.G.R. had lost support from top-ranking leaders within the DMK, the strong public reaction following his suspension demonstrated his popular support among the party's volunteers.
-Inspired by this support from the party's lower cadres and his fans, M.G.R. launched his own party, the All India Anna Dravida Munnetra Kazhagam (AIADMK).
+Karunanidhi made several attempts to weaken M. G. R.'s position within the party.
+M. G. R. retaliated with corruption charges and a call for a boycott of the party's General Council.
+DMK's General Council suspended M. G. R. from the party stating that he had involved himself in "anti-party activities".
+Although M. G. R. had lost support from top-ranking leaders within the DMK, the strong public reaction following his suspension demonstrated his popular support among the party's volunteers.
+Inspired by this support from the party's lower cadres and his fans, M. G. R. launched his own party, the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 It was named after his mentor C. N. Annadurai fondly known as Anna.

 AIADMK government

-M.G.R. presented his new party to Indira Gandhi as the regional equivalent of her Congress (I) party.
+M. G. R. presented his new party to Indira Gandhi as the regional equivalent of her Congress (I) party.
 Indira Gandhi was the head of her party, which she split from the Indian National Congress with the support of lower cadres and opposition from senior party leaders.

 Thus AIADMK could show itself as an equally strong alternative to that of DMK with which Congress (I) could ally.
 From then on, the Congress (I) Party fought elections in the State in alliance with one of the two parties.
 Ever since then the Dravidian parties have helped the Congress (I) sustain itself in the State, but with limited ambitions.

 In 1976, the DMK government, led by Karunanidhi, was dismissed under corruption charges by the Central government of India, led by Congress (I), which had by then allied with AIADMK.